JoHarris01/OPS-Capstone-Racing-Game/README.md

 # OPS-Capstone-Racing-Game
 We will create some sort of racing game where players are racing each other until the end.
 A player can pick up certain items that can negatively effect the opponent and power-ups to boost themselves.
 First player to cross the finish line on Level 2 wins.
 Both screens show “WINNER!” or "LOSER!" with victory chiptune + flashing animation.

+#Cardboard/Decor might be used to cover extraneous wires, might need to use male/female jumpers cables to allow them to stick out of the cardboard

 # OPS Capstone Racing Game